-Lease option is a type of agreement between the lessor and lessee wherein the lessee has an option to purchase the property (commercial or residential) after paying at the end of the lease term or after some specific period of time.
+The lease option is a type of agreement between the lessor and lessee wherein the lessee has an option to purchase the property (commercial or residential) after paying at the end of the lease term or after some specific period of time.

-Under lease option, X is buyer and Y is a seller signed a contract wherein X has agreed to purchase the property $100000 at the end of lease say after 1 year after paying an option fee of $500.The lease rent is $1000 P. M. X will continue to pay lease payment of $1000 for one year and he will pay $ 100000 at year-end and retain the title of the property.
+Under lease option, X is buyer, and Y is a seller signed a contract wherein X has agreed to purchase the property $100000 at the end of lease say after 1 year after paying an option fee of $500.The lease rent is $1000 P. M. X will continue to pay lease payment of $1000 for one year, and he will pay $ 100000 at year-end and retain the title of the property.